 - Agribusiness as an investment class; and

 This engaging textbook offers a complete guide to the international business of agriculture which is ideal for all students, scholars and practitioners.

-A selection of eResources are also available to supplement this text and Instructors will find PowerPoint slides, discussion questions, case studies and further teaching materials available to them.
+A selection of eResources is also available to supplement this text, and instructors will find PowerPoint slides, discussion questions, case studies and further teaching materials available to them.